zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/temporary-table-insert-batch-size.md

 ```

 ## Purpose
 Increasing the default value may improve the performance.
-Since the temporary table doesn't contain index and trigger and it's normally locked during the insert, you may use a very high value.
+Since the temporary table doesn't contain indexes and triggers and it's normally locked during the insert, you may use a very high value.